adamdoty/promotional-email/README.md

 ## Observations

 - Headspace uses ~650px as their email width.
 This is slightly higher than the standard 600px.
+- Headspace used no alt text on their images

 ## Disclaimer